mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 This is often understood to mean that the software development will be cheaper.
 This would decrease the pressure on tight IT budgets.
 Some platforms even claim to empower "citizen developers".
-Are these platforms well suited for building systems for streaming data strangler?
+Are these platforms well suited for building systems for streaming data Strangler?

 The underlying idea of low coding is not new.
 During 80s and 90s, there was a similar development, under the name Fourth Generation Languages (4GL).
 4GL